vitorstabile/logic-programming-basics/README.md

 <br>

-Computer programms is algorithms executade by the computer.
+Computer programs is algorithms executed by the computer.
 For this, hardware and software work together to get the input of the user, process through software and hardware and output the result in screen.

-To make a Computer Programm we need four things:
+To make a Computer Program we need four things:

 - **Programming language:** Lexical and syntactic rules for writing the program.